 There are also course-planning worksheets to help you create your schedule.
 While you need to fulfill all of your degree requirements, you don’t have to do it all in your first year.
 For example, many people who need a language course requirement choose to save it for later in their degree.
 Your elective spaces may be better spent getting prerequisites for upper-year courses that interest you.

 Now’s the time to experiment!

-I’ll start this with a big caveat: some programs have very specific requirements without much flexibility, so always follow your degree requirements first.
+I’ll start this with a big caveat: some programs have very specific requirements without much flexibility, so always follow your program requirements first.
 But if you’re lucky enough to have elective options, I recommend you take advantage of them.
-Look through all of the course options on the Academic Timetable, not just the ones in your major.
-If a course seems interesting and fits in your schedule, take it!
+Look through all of the 1000-level course options on the Academic Timetable, not just the ones in your major.
+If a course seems interesting, has no prerequisites, and fits in your schedule, take it!
 You’ll never know what you’ll enjoy, and you could even find another major or minor that you want to add to your degree.

 By taking these courses in your first year, you give yourself time to incorporate these interest areas into your degree.
 I took a course in Art History last year because I needed a last-minute elective, and I enjoyed it way more than I thought I would.
 I wish I could have taken it in first year, because I might have chosen to complete an Art History certificate.
 And while you’re exploring your options, don’t forget that you can register for King’s courses the same way you register for Dal courses!